How to create brand messaging that hits the spot for your audience

 What I do to define them with my clients is a workshop based on Margot Bloomstein’s message architecture tool.
 I use a card sorting exercise that helps us arrive at a set of brand attributes that later create the pillars of the brand message.

-(I use these cards, but there are other options and online tools, like e.g. Zebrand.
+(There are online options and tools, like e.g. Zebrand.
 And these days, I use a Trello board more and more often, with my own curated version of the exercise.)

 What I take away from the workshop – and maybe most importantly, from the conversations that happen between team members during the card exercise – is the foundation for the brand messaging guidelines.